heatxsink/blink1-go/README.md

 	$ brew install libusb-compat

-4. make sure your $GOPATH is set to writable location by your user
+4. make sure your $GOPATH is set to writable location by your user (i use the following location $HOME/go)
 5. get and install the remote package

 	$ go get github.com/heatxsink/blink1-go/blink1